NamamiShanker/namamishanker.github.io/content/posts/f2py_tests.md

 	.
 {{< / highlight >}}

 This superclass contains many helper functions responsible for parsing and compiling test source files.
 Its child classes can override its `sources` data member to provide their own source files.
 This superclass will then compile the added source files upon object creation and their functions will be appended to `self.module` data member.
-Thus, the child classes will be able to access the functions specified in source file by calling `self.module.[fortran_function_name]`.
+Thus, the child classes will be able to access the fortran functions specified in source file by calling `self.module.[fortran_function_name]`.

 Anyone looking to add more tests can follow the same strategy.
-He/She can add new test classes to the appropriate file in `tests` directory inheriting from `util.F2PyTest` superclass and test the fortran function by calling `self.module.[fortran_function_name]`.
+The user can add new test classes to the appropriate file in `tests` directory inheriting from `util.F2PyTest` superclass and test the fortran function by calling `self.module.[fortran_function_name]`.

 #### Example

 Suppose you found [this bug](https://github.com/numpy/numpy/issues/14625) in f2py.
 You corrected it and now want to add tests for it.
 How do you do that?

 Well, first of all you would have to identify the correct file to add the test.
-This bug was related to incorrect parsing of Fortran code where subroutines ending with `endsubroutine` were not parsed and compiled.
+This bug was related to incorrect parsing of Fortran code where subroutines ending with `endsubroutine` were not parsed correctly and therefore not compiled.
 Upon importing such subroutines, the user would encounter a missing attribute error.
 Since `crackfortran.py` file is responsible for parsing, we add the test to `test_crackfortran.py` file.
 The testing source file should also be created in `numpy/f2py/tests/src/crackfortran/` directory.
 Similarly other tests can be added to already present `test_` files based on user's discretion.

 First lets create a file `my_source_file.f` containing subroutines ending with `endsubroutine`.
 This file contains two self-explanatory Fortran subroutines :-